yusdacra/rust-nix-templater/README.md

         --icon <package-icon>
             Icon to use in the generated desktop file. [example: --icon assets/icon.ico]

+    -l, --license <package-license>
+            License of the package.
+Must be a valid Cargo.toml license. [example: mit]

-    -D, --long-description <package-long-description>    A longer description of the package -s, --systems <package-systems>...
+    -D, --long-description <package-long-description>    A longer description of the package -n, --name <package-name>
+            Name of the package.
+Must be passed when also creating a Cargo project. [example: icy_matrix]

+    -s, --systems <package-systems>...
             Systems that the package is supported on. [example: -s x86_64-linux x86_64-darwin] [default: nixpkgs default systems]